Visiting the beautiful Pyramids of Giza

 In Dahshur, just south of Saqqara, there are two more important pyramids, both built by King Snefru, the 1st King of Dynasty IV.

-Built after the Stepped Pyramid, this was the first known attempt at a smooth-sided Pyramid.
+The Bent Pyramid was built after the Stepped Pyramid.
+This was the first known attempt to build a smooth-sided pyramid.
 Unfortunately, due to an unstable base and too severe of an angle, the design failed.
 Finished at a less severe angle, the pyramid has a ‘bent’ appearance.

 The Bent Pyramid is one of the highlights of visiting Egypt.